SmartBear/readyapi4j/modules/cucumber/README.md

 ### Running from the command-line

-If you don't want to run your tests as part of a java/maven/etc-build or simply want to run them from the command-line you can use the swagger-assert4j-cucumber-runner jar file which includes all required libraries including the Cucumber runtime.
+If you don't want to run your tests as part of a java/maven/etc-build or simply want to run them from the command-line you can use swagger-assert4j-cucumber-runner.jar (from the [runner module](modules/runner)) which includes all required libraries including the Cucumber runtime.
 Run tests with:

 ```
-java -jar swagger-assert4j-cucumber-runner-1.0.0-SNAPSHOT.jar <path to feature-files>
+java -jar swagger-assert4j-cucumber-runner-1.0.0-SNAPSHOT.jar <path to feature-files> -p pretty
 ```

 Internally this will call the regular cucumber.api.cli.Main class with an added -g argument to the